Gregorian mission: Composition and arrival

 The mission consisted of about forty missionaries, some of whom were monks.
 Soon after leaving Rome, the missionaries halted, daunted by the nature of the task before them.
-They sent Augustine back to Rome to request papal permission to return, which Gregory refused, and instead sending Augustine back with letters to encourage the missionaries to persevere.
+They sent Augustine back to Rome to request papal permission to return, which Gregory refused, and instead sent Augustine back with letters to encourage the missionaries to persevere.
 Another reason for the pause may have been the receipt of news of the death of King Childebert II, who had been expected to help the missionaries; Augustine may have returned to Rome to secure new instructions and letters of introduction, as well as to update Gregory on the new political situation in Gaul.
 Most likely, they halted in the Rhone valley.
 Gregory also took the opportunity to name Augustine as abbot of the mission.
 Augustine then returned to the rest of the missionaries, with new instructions, probably including orders to seek consecration as a bishop on the Continent if the conditions in Kent warranted it.

 In 597 the mission landed in Kent, and it quickly achieved some initial success: Æthelberht permitted the missionaries to settle and preach in his capital of Canterbury, where they used St Martin's Church for services, and this church became the seat of the bishopric.
 Neither Bede nor Gregory mentions the date of Æthelberht's conversion, but it probably took place in 597.
 (Note: Bede's chronology may be a little awry, as he gives the king's death as occurring in February 616, and says the king died 21 years after his conversion, which would date the conversion to 595.
 This would be before the mission and would mean that either the queen or Liudhard converted Æthelberht, which contradicts Bede's own statement that the king's conversion was due to the Gregorian mission.
 Since Gregory in his letter of 601 to the king and queen strongly implies that the queen could not effect the conversion of her husband, thus providing independent testimony to Æthelberht's conversion by the mission, the problem of the dating is likely a chronological error on Bede's part.)